pyscf/pyscf/CONTRIBUTING.md

     To write code that works for both Python 2 and Python 3, you have to choose the common set of Python 2 and Python 3.
-Please watch out the following Python language features which may be regularly used in the program but behave different in Python 2 and 3:
+Please watch out the following Python language features which may be regularly used in the program but behave differently in Python 2 and 3:
     + Avoiding relative import.
-    + Use the % format for print function or "from future import print_function".
+    + Use the % format for print function or `from future import print_function`.
     + Distinguish / and // in python 2.
     + map, zip and filter functions return generator in python 3.
-Changing the return value of map, zip and filter to list, eg list(zip(a,b)), to make them work in the same way in python 2 and 3.
+Changing the return value of map, zip and filter to list, eg `list(zip(a,b))`, to make them work in the same way in python 2 and 3.
-    + Always import "from functools import reduce" before using reduce function.
+    + Always import `from functools import reduce` before using reduce function.
     + Avoid dict.items() method.
     + Avoid xrange function.
     + String should contain only ASCII character